Option pricing in Sandwiched Volterra Volatility model: Simulations

+\item[(II)] the error coming from the Monte Carlo estimation of the corresponding expectations. \end{itemize} The error of type (I) is generally controlled by the size of the partition $N$, and the Malliavin integration-by-parts technique is used specifically to reduce it.
+The error of type (II) is reduced by increasing the number of Monte Carlo samples.
+In this context, standard deviations (Sd) of random variables \eqref{eq: sample of std method}, \eqref{eq: sample of method 1} and \eqref{eq: sample of method 2} evaluate how many Monte Carlo simulations are required to achieve a certain level of accuracy of the mean estimation. \end{remark}

-As we can see, the method based on conditional Gaussianity produces substantially smaller standard deviations and hence is superior to the approach where both price and volatility are discritized.
-This happens because there is no additional error from simulating $\widehat S(T)$ which results in a far more stable behaviour of \eqref{eq: sample of method 2} (c.f. \cite{BMdP2018}).
+As we can see, the estimators of $\mathbb E [f(S(T))]$ by the standard Monte Carlo for small $N$ differ substantially from the ones for larger $N$ whereas both MMCDD and MMCCG show better stability with respect to the size of the partitions (thanks to the Malliavin integration-by-parts regularization technique).
+In addition, the MMCCG method showed by far the lowest standard deviations out of all three algorithms: this happens because there is no additional error from simulating $\widehat S(T)$ which results in a far more stable behavior of \eqref{eq: sample of method 2} (c.f. \cite{BMdP2018}).